-This is because the container we have nothing interesting.
+This is because the container we ran did nothing interesting other than printing, “Hello from Docker…”.
 The container ran once and then it exited.
 To see the list of all the containers that have stopped or are currently running on your system, run the following:

 $docker ps -a

 This will show you all the containers that reside on your system.

 docker run hello-world multiple times then you will see a list of containers, each with a different ID and name.

 This is important to understand, since you may accidentally end up creating so many containers from a Docker image that it might slow down your system or worse, make you lose track of your progress.

 To remove a container you first need to stop it.
 For example, if I want to stop the first two containers.
 I can use either their names or IDs in the following command:

 $docker stop tiny_williams nostalgic_swanson